 Configure settings related to your DNSWatch account.
 These settings include:

 - DNSWatchGO Client — Download the DNSWatchGO Client installer and see your account API token.
 There are no configurable settings on this page.
-To see protected devices, select Reports > DNSWatchGO Client.
+To see protected devices, select Report > DNSWatchGO Clients.
 For more information see Download and Install DNSWatchGO Client.

 - Protected Networks — Manage your protected networks.
 On this page, you can see protected networks, as well as add and remove networks.
 For more information, see About DNSWatchGO Protected Networks.